 Another psychologically based theory that we can examine is the self-concept, which was developed by award-winning psychologist Carl Rogers.
 He believed that an individual’s self-concept is a collection of beliefs that they hold about themselves and is made up of three unique factors: Their self-image (based upon physical attributes, personality traits, and social roles), self-esteem (based upon the feedback they receive from the outer world and their comparative references), and the ideal self (based upon who they hope to become in the future).
 Many believe that the dynamic and continuously changing self-concept of an individual serves as the basis for an individual’s decision-making and largely explains who we are as humans.

 Additionally, we can look at a more recent psychologically based model that comes from the field of Cognitive Behavioral Therapy (CBT).
-The CBT Triangle shows us how an individual’s cognitions, emotions, and behaviors affect each other on a continuous basis and offers insight into the personal wellbeing of individuals.
+The CBT Triangle shows us how an individual’s cognitions, emotions, and behaviors affect each other on a continuous basis and offer insight into the personal well-being of individuals.
 In particular, cognitive behavioral therapy puts great importance on showing how an individual’s automatic thoughts greatly determine their emotional reactions and behavioral choices.

-As you can see, the scientifically based perspective into human nature tells us that each of us is a complex entity that is made up of numerous variables.
+As you can see, the scientifically based perspective on human nature tells us that each of us is a complex entity that is made up of numerous variables.
 In the view of scientists, a combination of biological, physical, mental, and emotional factors most accurately describes human nature.
-Unfortunately, because consciousness cannot be measured and is not understood, science has greatly avoided discussing it, even thought it is directly due to an individual’s conscious abilities that they can analyze human existence.
+Unfortunately, because consciousness cannot be measured and is not understood, science has greatly avoided discussing it, even though it is directly due to an individual’s conscious abilities that they can analyze human existence.
 The previously mentioned David Chalmers lays out the hard problem once more:

 Now I have to say I’m a complete atheist, I have no religious views myself and no spiritual views, except very watered down humanistic spiritual views, and consciousness is just a fact of life, it’s a natural fact of life.”